-- Manage a portfolio of major city and county governments that includes both current partners and new prospects.
-Cultivate relationships through in-person site visits, meetings with civic leaders, engagement with top executives, and collaborations with those responsible for budgeting, procurement, contracting, and legal approval in each local government.
+- Manage a portfolio of city and county governments that includes both current partners and new prospects.
+Cultivate relationships through meetings with civic leaders, engagement with top executives, and collaborations with those responsible for budgeting, procurement, contracting, and legal approval in each local government.
+The Director will be in regular contact with and should develop close relationships with mayors, city managers, county executives, and department directors serving the largest cities and counties in the region.

 - Conduct ongoing relationship management and program support, potentially including participation in the recruitment and selection of fellows, organizing welcome receptions to help fellows engage with community members, monitoring partner satisfaction, sustaining current fellows through contract extensions, and securing renewal contracts to place new fellows.